We want our kids to be safe and protected from predators here are 10 Things Your Child Should Know to be Safe from Predators

-I walked around and then I saw my son–so I yelled for him.
+I walked around and then I saw my son going towards the parking lot–so I yelled for him.

 He was walking out of the school gate with this complete stranger and three other children.
 Immediately I noticed it was the man at the playground.
 I’m sure everyone around me thought I was crazy for yelling like a crazy woman, but I didn’t care.
 Finally, I ran over to him but by the time I got to him the adult man had left with the three kids.

 I was a hot mess.
 There was a mix of feelings running through me–anger and relief.
 All I could do was hug my son and he really did look like he had no idea what just went down.
 I got on my knees and I said in a stern voice, “You did not ask for permission to leave?
 Why would you leave with a stranger?”
 He replied, “He, not a stranger he’s their friend and he was going to buy us suckers at the store across the street.”

 Are you Giving Your Kids the Right Information About Predators?

 After this incident, I was determined to regularly talk to my children about tricky people and predators.
 We had already talked to them about our safety rules and my son knew he could never go with anyone unless he’s asked permission, he also knew that he shouldn’t talk to strangers but this “tricky person” was no longer a threat because his friends knew him.

 As parents, we can’t always be there to help our child and keep them safe but we sure can empower ourselves and our children with tools to know how to respond in certain situations.